-Next, we show the performance of estimator \eqref{eqn:obj} with different dimensions $(n,m)$.
-We choose $T = 500$, $p = 0.75$, $\rho=1$ and $n \in \{3,5,7\}$.
-The results are plotted in Figure \ref{fig:dimension-lipschitz}.
-We can see that when the problem dimension $(n,m)$ is larger, more samples are required to guarantee the exact recovery.
-This observation is also consistent with our bound in Theorem \ref{thm:bounded-upper}.
+Next, we evaluate the performance of the estimator in \eqnref{eqn:obj} across different problem dimensions $(n,m)$.
+Specifically, we set $T = 500$, $p = 0.75$, and $\rho=1$, while varying $n \in \{3,5,7\}$.
+The results are presented in Figure \ref{fig:dimension-lipschitz}.
+We observe that as the problem dimension $(n,m)$ is increases, a larger number of samples is required to ensure exact recovery.
+This finding aligns with the theoretical bound established in Theorem \ref{thm:bounded-upper}.

-Finally, we illustrate the relation between the sample complexity and the spectral norm $\rho$.
-In this experiment, we choose $T = 100$, $p = 0.75$ and $n = 3$.
-To avoid the randomness in the spectral norm $\|\bar{A}\|_2$, we set singular values of $\bar{A}$ to be

-For the case when $\rho=1.5$, we terminate the simulation when $\|x_t\|_2 \geq 10^{15}$, which indicates that the trajectory diverges to infinity and this causes numerical issues for the CVX solver.
-The results are plotted in Figure \ref{fig:spectral-lipschitz}.
-We can see that the required sample complexity slightly grows when $\rho$ increases from $0.5$ to $0.95$, which is consistent with Theorem \ref{thm:lipschitz-upper}.
-In addition, the system is not asymptotically stable when $\rho = 1.5$ and Assumption \ref{asp:stable} is violated.
-The explosion of the system (namely, $\|x_t\|_2 \rightarrow \infty$) leads to numerical instabilities in computing the estimator \eqref{eqn:obj}.
-With that said, it is possible that estimator \eqref{eqn:obj} still achieves the exact recovery with large values of $\rho$, when a stable numerical method is applied to compute the estimator \eqref{eqn:obj}.
-This does not contradict with our theory since Theorem \ref{thm:lipschitz-upper} only serves as a sufficient condition for the exact recovery.